chauduyphanvu/reddit-markdown/README.md

 	* Tip: Starting with the 1.1.0 release, you can set a default path in the `settings.json` file.
 See [Custom Settings](#custom-settings) for details.

 ## Command-line Arguments
-Starting with the 1.7.0 release, command-line arguments are supported to facilitate automation and integration with other programs.
+Starting with the 1.7.0 release, command-line arguments are supported to facilitate automation and integration with other programs (see [Automation](#automation) for details)

 This is in addition to the existing interactive mode.
 You can pass input to the script via either method (to use the interactive mode, simply do not pass any command-line arguments).
 However, in the future, the interactive mode is scheduled to be removed, so it is recommended to adopt command-line arguments as soon as possible.

 The following arguments are available: